-When Russians celebrate, they do so with a vengeance.
-Not that anyone could blame them after all that they had been through by the time May 9, 1945, rolled around.
-During WWII, many German atrocities were carried out in Russia, leaving the country's people overcome with grief after spending years being physically and mentally beaten down, literally starved by war and dictatorship, and — on top of it all - they were completely terrified of what may come next.
-Then it happened.
-Deep within the grips of war, depression, and hopelessness, Nazi Germany finally surrendered and the whole world rejoiced — especially Russia.
+When many Russians celebrate, they tend to do so with a vengeance — not that anyone could blame them after all that they had been through by the time May 9, 1945, rolled around.
+During WWII, many German atrocities were carried out in Russia, leaving the country's people overcome with grief after spending years being physically and mentally beaten down, literally starved by war and dictatorship, and — on top of it all — many were completely terrified of what may come next.
+Then it happened: Deep within the grips of war, depression, and hopelessness, Hitler's Germany finally surrendered and the whole world rejoiced — especially Russia.

-The Russians celebrated the end of WWII so successfully that, believe it or not, they somehow managed to completely run out of vodka.
-The country-wide party quickly turned into a nation-wide hangover followed by the sad realization that they were completely tapped out of the very product that their national budget relied upon.
-In a few parts of the world, it was simply May 9th, 1945.
+The Russians celebrated the end of WWII so successfully that they somehow managed to completely run out of vodka.
+The country-wide party quickly turned into a nationwide hangover, followed by the sad realization that they were completely tapped out of the very product that their national budget relied upon.
+In a few parts of the world, it was simply May 9, 1945.
 For most, it will forever be known as a day of victory.
 For others, it was the day Russia threw a huge party and ran out of vodka.

 It was 1:10 am on May 9, 1945, when the news finally broke in Russia.
-The radio suddenly crackled to life with the voice of Radio Moscow’s chief announcer, Yuri Levitan.
-"Moscow is speaking," it began, "Fascist Germany is destroyed!"
-It was at this moment that the Russians decided to put on their big-boy party-pants and show the rest of the world how to really celebrate the end of a world war.
-Well, some of them put pants on, the rest of the population didn't waste any time running out of their homes still in their pajamas, cheering as the weight of the war was finally lifted.
+The radio suddenly crackled to life with the voice of Radio Moscow’s chief announcer, Yuri Levitan: "Moscow is speaking," it began, "Fascist Germany is destroyed!"
+It was at this moment the Russians decided to show the rest of the world how to really celebrate the end of WWII.

-Naturally, an impromptu celebration of such magnitude called for a drink, or four, and there's really no better place to party than in vodka’s motherland.
-It took a whopping 22 hours before the country suddenly found itself faced with yet another crisis: they had completely run out of vodka.
-The sobering news came directly from Soviet leader Joseph Stalin, who informed the masses that even the liquor reserves had been completely depleted.
-It seemed that there was still one last casualty of WWII - Russian vodka.
+An impromptu celebration of such magnitude called for a drink, or four.
+It took 22 hours before the country suddenly found itself faced with yet another crisis: They had completely run out of vodka.
+Before Joseph Stalin could even officially announce the German surrender, the country had already run out its alcoholic beverage of choice.